explorable-viz/fluid/artifact-evaluation.md

 - git
 - Docker; we have tested with Docker Desktop 4.1.0 for macOS

-### Obtaining and verifying artifact
+### Obtaining the artifact

 Follow the following steps:
 - `git clone https://github.com/explorable-viz/fluid.git` to get this repo
 - ensure Docker service is running
 - `docker build -t fluid-webapp .` to build Docker image

+### How to run the artifact

 To run the web app and verify that everything is working:
 - `docker run -p 1234:1234 -it fluid-webapp` to start web server in Docker container
 - open a browser (preferably Chrome) at `http://localhost:1234/`.

-Some text will load; if everything is working correctly, the images required for Evaluation Steps 1-4 will load after about 30 seconds.
+Some text will load (including a heading saying "Fluid 0.4"); if everything is working correctly, the images required for Evaluation Steps 1-3 will load after about 30 seconds.

-Alternatively, to get a shell prompt from which you can explore the implementation yourself, run:
+Alternatively, to get a shell prompt from which you can run tests:
-- `docker run -it --entrypoint=/bin/bash fluid-webapp`
+- `docker run -it --entrypoint=/bin/bash fluid-webapp` to shell into the container

-However, running the tests (via `yarn run tests`) , or any other project target that requires a web browser, will not work in the headless Docker environment.

-### Directory layout
+Then sanity-check that the sources compile cleanly with:
+- `yarn run clean-tests`
+- `yarn build-tests`

+This should report 0 warnings, 0 errors, and conclude with "build suceeded".
+The compiled output is written to `dist/test/app.js`.

+Finally, verify the tests with:

-### How to run the artifact
+- `yarn run tests` to run the tests in Chrome headless mode

-- invoking build system; how to run the artifact on small test cases; expected output
-- what directory to run each command from, what output files it generates, and how to compare output files to paper
+56 tests should pass in about 4 minutes.
+With the exception of the test `slicing/section-5-example` (Evaluation Step 4 below), the tests do not relate to specific claims made in the paper, but serve to validate the implementation as a whole.

 ## Evaluation instructions
 - how to evaluate each claim in the paper that the artifact supports